 2 Years (1 year U.S. History, 1 year Social Science)

 1 year (any college preparatory subject)

-The CSU takes the top third of California high school graduates (and community college transfer students who have 60 or more transferrable units).
-Students with a grade point average (GPA) of 3.0 or above in 10th through 12th Grade college preparatory courses earn automatic eligibility for admission to the CSU.
-For students with a GPA between 2.0 and 3.0, eligibility depends on ACT or SAT scores.
-Contact a college admissions counselor or visit Cal State Apply for additional information.
+The CSU accepts the top third of California high school graduates (and community college transfer students with 60+ transferrable units).
+Students with a 3.0 or higher GPA in Grades 10 through 12 college preparatory courses earn automatic eligibility for admission to the CSU.
+Eligibility for students with a 2.0 to 3.0 GPA depends on ACT/SAT scores.

 The CSU offers of the lowest tuition fees in the nation for a four-year public institution.
-Many CSU students qualify for free financial aid through the Cal Grant by filing a Free Application for Federal Student Aid (FAFSA) and completing any additional requirements listed by the CSU.
+Many CSU students qualify for free financial aid through the Cal Grant by filing the Free Application for Federal Student Aid (FAFSA) and submitting required documents listed by the CSU.
 Students typically acquire funds for college through free public and private grants and scholarships, employment, federal work study, and student loans (Note: Graduating on-time limits the amount of loan money and compound interest students repay).

-Additionally, the CSU Foundation Board of Governors lists scholarship opportunities both statewide and at particular CSU campuses.
-Currently, supporters fund over $500,000 in scholarships across all 23 campuses.
-For additional information about affording college please contact the Financial Aid Office at Cal Maritime.
+The CSU Foundation Board of Governors lists scholarship opportunities statewide and at particular CSU campuses.
+Supporters fund over $500,000 in annual scholarships across all 23 campuses.
+Please contact Cal Maritime's Financial Aid Office for more information.